jckuri/edge_cameras/README.md

 python edge_camera.py -i <INPUT VIDEO FILE> -t "<YYYY/MM/DD HH:MM:SS>"
 ```

 This command will produce 2 output files: 1 output video file `(out_*.mp4)` and 1 log file `(*.mp4.txt)`.
 The output video file is the same input video but its pixels detected as humans will be marked with red transparencies.
-So, security guards will be very aware of this parts of the video.
+So, security guards will be very aware of these parts of the video.
 The log file contains some metadata about the video processed and 3 columns of data: `frame_index`, `time`, and `color_counter`.
 This information will be recorded only when humans appear in some specific frames and the number of human pixels will be counted in order to draw a histogram of human pixels through time.

 ## Project's Goal